piyushsh19/AngularCourse/angular-basics/src/app/admin/Services&APIRequest.md

  this.donutservice.read().As our service return an  return a observable so wee need to subsribe it.
  Data from promise is observable which subsribe whenever its ready.

+ PUT :
+ Constructs an observable that, when subscribed, causes the configured PUT request to execute on the server.
+The PUT method replaces an existing resource with a new set of values.
+See the individual overloads for details on the return type.

+ Delete;
+ Constructs an observable that, when subscribed, causes the configured DELETE request to execute on the server.
+See the individual overloads for details on the return type.